ietf/tao/Tao.md

 3.8 Meals and Other Delights

 Marshall Rose once remarked that the IETF was a place to go for "many fine lunches and dinners".
 Although it is true that some people eat very well at the IETF, they find the food on their own; lunches and dinners are not included in the registration fee.
-If sponsorship for it is secure, the Secretariat arranges for appetizers at the Sunday evening welcome reception (not meant to be a replacement for dinner), in some venues, continental breakfast on Monday through Friday mornings, and (best of all) cookies, brownies, fruit, and other yummies during some of the afternoon breaks.
+If sponsorship for it is secured, the Secretariat arranges for appetizers at the Sunday evening welcome reception (not meant to be a replacement for dinner), in some venues, continental breakfast on Monday through Friday mornings, and (best of all) cookies, brownies, fruit, and other yummies during some of the afternoon breaks.
 These are very often paid for by the meeting host or a meeting sponsor.

 If you prefer to get out of the hotel for meals, the local host usually provides a list of places to eat within easy reach of the meeting site.